-3.1.5.
 Alternatives 16-18: Green Hydrogen

 We have been working with various parties to jointly assess the development of an electrolyzer-based facility that will use renewable electricity to produce green hydrogen.
 We based this combination on green hydrogen used to blend into the gas distribution system, simultaneously displacing pipeline capacity on Northwest Pipeline.
-It assumes three combinations: a 5 percent blend by volume starting in 2028, an additional 5 percent in 2030, and a final 5 percent in 2032, for 15 percent blended green hydrogen by volume in the gas system.4
+It assumes three combinations: a 5 percent blend by volume starting in 2028, an additional 5 percent in 2030, and a final 5 percent in 2032, for a total of 15 percent blended green hydrogen by volume in the gas system1.

-4. Supply and Demand-side Resource Alternatives
+4. Storage and Peaking Capacity Alternatives

-As described in the existing resources section, PSE is a one-third owner and operator of the Jackson Prairie Gas Storage Project.
+As we described in the existing resources section, PSE is a one-third owner and operator of the Jackson Prairie Gas Storage Project.
 Puget Sound Energy also contracts for capacity at the Clay Basin storage facility in northeastern Utah.
 Additional pipeline capacity from Clay Basin is unavailable, and we are not considering storage expansion.
-In this plan, we did not analyze expanding storage capacity at Jackson Prairie and do not believe we can mitigate the potential risks from expansion in the long run.
+We did not analyze expanding storage capacity at Jackson Prairie in this plan, and do not believe we can mitigate the potential risks from expansion in the long run.